mileszs/wicked_pdf/README.md

     <%= params.key?('debug') ? image_tag('foo') : wicked_pdf_image_tag('foo') %>
 ```

-#### Gotchas

-If one image from your HTML cannot be found (relative or wrong path for ie), others images with right paths **may not** be displayed in the output PDF as well (it seems to be an issue with wkhtmltopdf).

 ### Inspiration

-You may have noticed: this plugin is heavily inspired by the PrinceXML plugin [princely](http://github.com/mbleigh/princely/tree/master).
+This gem is heavily inspired by the [princely gem](http://github.com/mbleigh/princely/).
 PrinceXML's cost was prohibitive for me.
-So, with a little help from some friends (thanks [jqr](http://github.com/jqr)), I tracked down wkhtmltopdf, and here we are.
+So, with a little help from some friends (thanks [jqr](http://github.com/jqr)), I tracked down `wkhtmltopdf`, and here we are.

 ### Contributing